luci/recipes-py/README.recipes.md

   * root (str|Path): root directory of archived tree, should be absolute path.
   * paths (list(str|Path)):
     path to archived files/dirs, should be absolute path.
+If empty, [root] will be used.

 Returns:
   digest (str): digest of uploaded root directory.